To enthuse professionals to find ways to help older people motivate themselves to be more active

 Yardley et al (2007) Recommendations for Promoting the Engagement of Older People in Preventative Healthcare.

 There is no formal assessment on this course, but participants are given the opportunity for personal and professional reflection on their current practice and identify how the course content can enhance their future work as individuals or as a member of a team or service through an individual action plan.

 The course cost, including manuals and certificate is £120 plus VAT.
 Concessionary prices (£100 + VAT) are available for staff and voluntary workers from AgeUK and other non-governmental, voluntary sector organisations.The cost for a one-day bespoke course is £1,200 plus VAT for a minimum of 12 and maximum of 24 places.
 We will provide the pre-course materials, course manual and documentation electronically for you to copy to your hosted course participants.

-You can apply online, but first we ask that you ensure you have read the Eligibility Guidelines and the statement about Medical Conditions and Learning Support Requirements first.
-Alternatively, download and print an Application Form and send into the LLT Office.
-If there are no courses in your area we will initate a course as soon as there is enough interest but we cannot guarantee a timeframe for this.
+You can apply online, but first we ask that you ensure you have read the Eligibility Guidelines and the statement about Medical Conditions and Learning Support Requirements below.
+You should also have read the MMe Terms and Conditions.
+Course dates can be found here.
+If there are no courses currently in your area we will initiate a course as soon as there is enough interest but we cannot guarantee a timeframe for this.

-If you want to host a course in your area, please contact the LLT Office.
+If you are interested in hosting a Motivate Me course in your area, just contact the LLT Office.

 Motivate Me is also included within the PSI CPD programme where the content of a one-day course is tailored more towards exercise adherence within falls prevention programmes.
 Details of these courses are included in the PSI CPD programme.